 Episodes of cataplexy can vary in severity.
 Less severe episodes involve momentary sensations of weakness in a few muscles, while more severe episodes involve a total loss of voluntary muscle control.
 During more severe episodes, a person collapses and cannot move or speak.

 Unlike other conditions that cause a loss of muscle control, like fainting or seizures, people experiencing cataplexy remain conscious and aware.
-Episodes typically last a few minutes and resolve on their own.
+Episodes typically last a couple of minutes and resolve on their own.

 Narcolepsy is a sleep disorder characterized by excessive daytime sleepiness, sleep paralysis, hallucinations, and, in some cases, cataplexy.
 There are two major types of narcolepsy: type 1 and type 2 , differentiated by whether or not a person experiences cataplexy.

 People diagnosed with type 1 narcolepsy experience episodes of cataplexy, while people with type 2 narcolepsy do not.
-For people with type 1 narcolepsy, episodes of cataplexy typically begin about four years after the onset of excessive sleepiness.
+For people with type 1 narcolepsy, episodes of cataplexy typically begin after the onset of excessive sleepiness .
+While type 1 and type 2 narcolepsy both have the name “narcolepsy” in it, the cause for type 1 narcolepsy is well understood (loss of a neurotransmitter, orexin), whereas the cause for type 2 narcolepsy is not well understood.

 While the cause of cataplexy is still being investigated, most people with cataplexy show a loss of certain brain cells that produce the hormone orexin (also called hypocretin).
 Orexin plays an important role in the sleep-wake cycle.

-Much of what we know about the relationship between hypocretin and cataplexy comes from narcolepsy research.
+Much of what we know about the relationship between orexin (hypocretin) and cataplexy comes from type 1 narcolepsy research.
 This research suggests that several factors may contribute to a loss of orexin in people with type 1 narcolepsy.

 Autoimmune disorders: A loss of cells that produce orexin may be related to dysfunction in the immune system.
 In autoimmune disorders, the body attacks its own healthy tissue by mistake.
 There is increasing evidence that type 1 narcolepsy may be caused by the immune system attacking cells that produce orexin.